sybrands-place/ai/README.md

 ```
 If you like, use your Firebase project with the <a href="https://github.com/flutter/ai/blob/main/example/lib/vertex/vertex.dart">vertex.dart</a> sample.
 This sample is supported on Android, iOS, the web and macOS.

-Note: There's no API key; Firebase manages all of that for you in the Firebase project.
+NOTE: There's no API key; Firebase manages all of that for you in the Firebase project.
 However, in the same way that someone can reverse engineer the Gemini API key out of your Flutter code, they can do that with your Firebase project ID and related settings.
 To guard against that, check out [Firebase AppCheck](https://firebase.google.com/learn/pathways/firebase-app-check).

 ## Device Access Permissions
 To enable the microphone feature, configure your app according to [the record package's permission setup instructions](https://pub.dev/packages/record#setup-permissions-and-others).